nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 2. If the parameters are valid, a NurseScheduleAddCommand object is created, which will be passed back to `NurseScheduleInstance.runCommandLoopUntilExit()`.

-3. The Command objected is then executed and `NurseScheduleList.addSchedule()` will be called which creates a NurseSchedule object an adds it into the array list.
+3. The Command objected is then executed and `NurseScheduleList.addSchedule()` will be called which creates a NurseSchedule object and adds it into the array list.

 **Saving NurseSchedule objects into .txt file**

-4. The command loop then calls `NurseScheduleStorage.writeToFile()` which starts the process of writing detials of all existing Nurse Schedule objects within the Arraylist into a specific .txt file.
+4. The command loop then calls `NurseScheduleStorage.writeToFile()` which starts the process of writing details of all existing Nurse Schedule objects within the Arraylist into a specific .txt file.

 5. Control is then returned to NurseScheduleInstance.